 Many vision defects are inherited, so if there is a history of short or long sightedness, astigmatism or squints in your family, you should have your child’s eyesight regularly checked.

 Even if there is no family history it is important to get your child’s eyes checked at 3 years old to ensure early detection of any potential eye disorders.
-As early diagnosis leads to more effective treatment and younger children are also more likely to accept using spectacles.
+Early diagnosis leads to more effective treatment and younger children are also more likely to accept using spectacles.
 If there are no problems you should still have your child’s eyes tested every year.
-Children’s eye examinations are free through the NHS up to the age of 16 years and up to 19 years if they are in full-time education.
+Your child’s eye examinations will be free if you are on our All Inclusive EyeCare Plan.
+We will also cover the cost of single vision lenses.
+If both parents are on the EyeCare Plan then all children will be free.

 - Myopia (short sight)